HERE Mobility for Business Data Protection Addendum

 13. Breach Management and Notification.

 13.1.
 Each Party will: (i) maintain security incident management policies and procedures as required under applicable law; and (ii) upon a Party becoming aware of a Security Incident, promptly provide the other Party with written notice thereof.
-Such notice shall be provided prior to notifying any governmental authority or making any public disclosure thereof, unless prohibited under applicable law.
+Such notice shall be provided prior to notifying any governmental authority or making any public disclosure thereof unless prohibited under applicable law.
 If a Party becomes aware of any Security Incident, it will promptly: (a) investigate the Security Incident and provide the other Party with information about the Security Incident; and (b) take reasonable steps designed to mitigate the effects and to minimize any damage resulting from the Security Incident.
 Each Party agrees that an unsuccessful Security Incident attempt will not be subject to this Section 13.
 An unsuccessful Security Incident attempt is one that results in no unauthorized access to, or loss, disclosure or alteration of, Personal Data or to any of a Party’s equipment or facilities storing Personal Data, and may include, without limitation, pings and other broadcast attacks on firewalls or edge servers, port scans, unsuccessful log-on attempts, denial of service attacks, packet sniffing (or other unauthorized access to traffic data that does not result in access beyond IP addresses or headers) or similar incidents; and each Party’s obligation to report or respond to a Security Incident under this Section 13 is not and will not be construed as an acknowledgement by such Party of any fault or liability with respect to the Security Incident.
-Each Party undertakes to provide commercially reasonable support and assistance to the other Party, for the other Party’s fulfillment of breach notification duties under applicable Data Protection Laws, in relation to Personal Data.
+Each Party undertakes to provide commercially reasonable support and assistance to the other Party, for the other Party’s fulfilment of breach notification duties under applicable Data Protection Laws, in relation to Personal Data.
 Notification(s) of Security Incidents, if any, will be delivered to one or more of the other Party’s business, technical or administrative contacts by any means a Party reasonably selects, including via email.
 It is each Party’s sole responsibility to ensure it maintains accurate contact information on the other Party’s support systems at all times.

 13.2.
 When and in so far as the Parties are functioning as independent Controllers, each Party represents and warrants to the other Party, that (i) it shall maintain robust security incident management policies and procedures as required under applicable law; and (ii) to the extent it deems it applicable, it shall upon becoming aware of a security breach, provide the other Party with written notice thereof.